Agreements Before Marriage (Pre-Nups) and Post-Nups

-These written agreements, known as "Pre-Nups", are entered into by a couple before marriage with a view to determining what should happen to their income and assets in the event that they divorce or their civil partnership is dissolved.
+Prenuptial agreements, also known as Pre-Nups, are entered into by a couple before marriage with a view to determining what should happen to their income and assets in the event that they divorce or their civil partnership is dissolved.
 Such agreements are increasingly used by couples who want to clarify what would happen if they divorced.
-Often they wish to agree to exclude assets which are inherited.
+Often, they wish to agree to exclude assets which are inherited or bringing into the marriage.
 They feel that a prenuptial agreement is likely to minimise disagreement if they separate.

 However, under English Law, prenuptial agreements are still not enforceable by the Courts but there has been a recent change in judicial thinking with more Judges now prepared to consider that a fair and reasonable prenuptial agreement signed in the right circumstances, should potentially be upheld.
 This means that although they are not enforceable in UK law, the Court will now take any such prenuptial agreement into account when making its final decision as to how matrimonial assets should be divided.

 Whilst there is no specific time frame for signing the pre-nuptial agreement, ideally it should be entered into at least 2-3 months before any wedding in order to give time for both parties to reflect on the agreement, seek independent legal advice and to negotiate and agree the terms.
 This way the Courts can be satisfied that neither party had been forced into signing the agreement without having proper consideration of the contents and also having taken the appropriate legal advice before signing the same.